-- New Zealanders are casual and informal (we dress casually even when going shopping or out to parties and dinner; we address each other by first name; we visit each other without making appointments etc) - We are often not punctual (we promise to arrive 'around' 1.30 but feel 2.00 is close enough) - We consider it impolite to discuss salary, mortgage and age - We get offended by such comments as 'you have put on weight';' his hair is very grey'; 'she is skinny', 'you/he/she looks older'. - Breakfast (and possibly other meals) are informal and each person in the family often prepares their own. - The midday meal is not a family meal.
-Snack-style food or sandwiches are eaten (either at home on the weekends and at school/work during the week) - The main meal of the day is eaten in the evening - New Zealand food is bland (tasteless) and lacks variety compared with other countries' food (especially for Asian students)
+- New Zealanders are casual and informal (we dress casually even when going shopping or out to parties and dinner; we address each other by first name; we visit each other without making appointments etc) - We consider it impolite to discuss salary, mortgage and age - We get offended by such comments as 'you have put on weight';' his hair is very grey'; 'she is skinny', 'you/he/she looks older'. - Breakfast (and possibly other meals) are informal and each person in the family often prepares their own. - The midday meal is not a family meal.
+Snack-style food or sandwiches are eaten (either at home on the weekends and at school/work during the week) - The main meal of the day is usually eaten in the evening

+New Zealand food is bland (tasteless) and lacks variety compared with other countries' food.